 A percentage of the price you pay usually goes direct to the running of amazing projects which rely 100% on donations - without volunteers and the price they pay they would not be able to operate and also pay the salary of local staff.
 When you speak to previous participants most will have positive experiences despite paying a fee.
 If you are only searching for paid volunteer positions in Costa Rica these are extremely difficult to find unless you are employed as a country coordinator, you will find most local organisations hire local staff.

 Not all organisations charge a fee and there are free and cheap opportunities available in the beautiful country.
 Finding paid work in Costa Rica is extremely difficult unless you work for a large organisation which sometimes pay a small salary.
-There are lots of ways to volunteer in Costa Rica on a small budget though and the key is to apply direct to small local organisations, be independent and plan ahead.
+There are lots of ways to volunteer in Costa Rica cheaply and the key is to apply direct to small local organisations, be independent and plan ahead.
 You will need to take action and plan your trip, this means organising flights, transport and accommodation, also remember no company is likely to pay your flight so there will always be a cost to participating.

 This country has some of biggest choice when it comes to conservation projects, for example helping sea turtles or helping protect biodiversity in the rainforest and we have recommended some organisations who offer free / low cost opportunities.
 Usually you won't need to pay an upfront fee but you will need to pay for your accommodation (this can be anywhere from $5-$25 per night depending on location).
 Other tips to experience Costa Rica volunteering on a budget is to avoid hotels and expensive hostels, this country can be quite pricey in terms of accommodation and you might want to take a tent or stay in a local home stay which are usually a fraction of the price.
 Also book local transport - there is a good bus service in Costa Rica.